We Tested 20+ AI PR Tools, So You Don’t Have To (2025 Update)

 Prowly’s process works well because it creates prompts based on the answers to several specific questions, requiring you to drill down on the details.

 PressPal is an AI-powered tool from MuckRack.
 It uses AI to write pitches based on a simple prompt.
-Again, the quality of the result is based on the amount of detail given in the prompt.
+Again, the quality of the result depends on the amount of detail provided in the prompt.

 For example, here’s a generic pitch prompt: [crab shack opening tuesday]